justinkoral/WhattheDuck/README.md

    ~~~~~~~~~~~~~~~~
 ```

 This repo serves as small launching point for performing SQL analysis using DuckDB on the dataset derived from the research paper, "Global abundance estimates for 9,700 bird species" (Callaghan et al., 2021, PNAS).
-By leveraging DuckDB's fast, in-process analytical query engine, I can directly query and aggregate data using eBird's citizen science observations.
+It's work in progress, but plan to build out an analysis using DuckDB, which is an OLAP database management system.\

 ## Output
 * [Analysis Output](ducksinarow_analysis_output.txt)